Mixser/gtfs.py/README.md

 # gtfs.py

-A simple python library for parsing, editing and writing GTFS files.
+A simple python library for parsing, editing and writing GTFS files for python3.

 GTFS (General Transit Feed Specification) is a format which determined by google in order to defines a common format for public transportation static data (schedules, stops location, etc.).
 For more information about the format you can read [here](https://developers.google.com/transit/gtfs) and [here](https://en.wikipedia.org/wiki/General_Transit_Feed_Specification).